compulim/react-dictate-button/README.md

 Morphing can be done thru [React.Context](https://reactjs.org/docs/context.html).
 In short, you can build your own component, without worrying the [code behind the scene](packages/component/src/Composer.js).
 For details, please refer to [`DictateButton.js`](packages/component/src/DictateButton.js) and [`DictateCheckbox.js`](packages/component/src/DictateCheckbox.js).

-Sample code of a simple dictation textbox can be found [here](packages/playground/DictationTextbox.js).

 ## Checkbox version

 In addition to `<button>`, we also ship `<input type="checkbox">` out of the box.
 The checkbox version is better suited for toggle button scenario and web accessibility.
 You can use the following code for the checkbox version.